lammps/lammps/doc/src/Build_extras.rst

 .. code-block:: make

    KOKKOS_DEVICES = Cuda
-   KOKKOS_ARCH = CPUARCH,GPUARCH  # CPUARCH = CPU from list above that is hosting the GPU
+   KOKKOS_ARCH = HOSTARCH,GPUARCH  # HOSTARCH = HOST from list above that is hosting the GPU
                                   # GPUARCH = GPU from list above
    FFT_INC = -DFFT_CUFFT          # enable use of cuFFT (optional)
    FFT_LIB = -lcufft              # link to cuFFT library